Outwood Academy Adwick

 Outwood Academy Adwick is a mixed secondary school and sixth form with academy status located in Woodlands, South Yorkshire, England.
-It has a comprehensive admissions policy, with 1,070 pupils on roll As of 2024.
+It has a comprehensive admissions policy, with 1,080 pupils on roll As of 2024.

-The school is operated by Outwood Grange Academies Trust, and the current principal is Andrew Scruby.
-It publishes a newsletter, Outlook Magazine, on a termly basis.
+The school is operated by Outwood Grange Academies Trust, and the current principal is Vicky Gray.

 History

 By its Resolution 39 of 28 April 1931, for the purpose of building the new school the Education Committee of the West Riding County Council decided to purchase 21 acres of land in Windmill Balk Lane, Adwick-le-Street from the owner of Brodsworth Hall.

-The school was founded by J W 'Jimmy' Lane JP (1877–1969), alderman of the West Riding and a check weighman at Brodsworth Colliery.
+The school was founded by J. W. 'Jimmy' Lane JP (1877–1969), alderman of the West Riding and a check weighman at Brodsworth Colliery.
 It was named after alderman Sir Percy Jackson, an active proponent of education on the West Riding County Council in the 1920s and 1930s.
 Designed as a co-educational state grammar school, the Percy Jackson Grammar School was housed in modern Art Deco style premises.

 The two-storey building was designed to accommodate 540 pupils and was constructed of steel framing, bearing concrete floors and flat roofs.
 The total cost of the site, buildings and equipment was approximately £62,000.